 Since coming into the world of self-employment and setting up my own social media business, naturally I’ve been taking a look at who’s around and if there’s anyone or anything I can help with.
-What I’ve found is that there are of course some really great tweeters about who do a great job of their business accounts but I also keep seeing some bad habits and twitter etiquette so I wanted to give some advice to anyone who may be tweeting blindly or wants to understand how to get better at being active in the space.
+What I’ve found is that there are of course some really great tweeters about who do a great job of their business accounts.
+However, I also keep seeing some bad habits and Twitter etiquette.
+Therefore, I wanted to give some advice to anyone who may be tweeting blindly or wants to understand how to get better at being active in the space.

 Here’s my 7 tips for improving your twitter presence that will result in other tweeters being much more inclined to follow, interact and recommend you.

-- Use relevant hashtags: these help your content to be seen by more people and should be relevant to your business or audience (think industry and location).
-If there are local or national events happening these will usually have a hashtag too and if you can incorporate these relevantly then you’re giving yourself a lot more exposure.
+These help your content to be seen by more people and should be relevant to your business or audience (think industry and location).
+If there are local or national events happening these will usually have a hashtag too.
+If you can incorporate these relevantly then you’re giving yourself a lot more exposure.
 Don’t over # your tweets though as it becomes difficult to read.
 Twitter recommends not using more than 2 in any one tweet.

-- Share other content and be social: don’t just tweet your own call to actions and sales messages.
-Join in with conversations and use twitter as a customer service tool to look for and respond to feedback about your business.
+Don’t just tweet your own call to actions and sales messages.
+Join in with conversations and use twitter as a customer service tool to respond to feedback about your business.
 Remember the Social in Social Media.

-- Be timely: data shows us that customers who contact organisations online expect a response within one hour.
-Now, that isn’t going to be achievable for many businesses and that’s ok, but hopefully it goes a long way in helping you to see that social media isn’t traditional & answering a tweet 5 days after it comes in can be potentially damaging to your online reputation.
+Data shows us that customers who contact organisations online expect a response within one hour.
+Now, that isn’t going to be achievable for many businesses and that’s ok.
+But, hopefully, it goes a long way in helping you to see that social media isn’t traditional & answering a tweet 5 days after it comes in can be potentially damaging to your online reputation.
 Make it a part of your day – check twitter first thing before you open your emails, before and / or after your lunch break and again before you go home.

-- Tweet regularly: there’s no definitive answer to how often you should or shouldn’t tweet but due to the instantaneous nature of twitter there’s so much content potentially populating your follower’s time lines that posting regularly will give your messages more opportunity to be seen.
+There’s no definitive answer to how often you should or shouldn’t tweet but due to the instantaneous nature of Twitter there’s so much content potentially populating your follower’s time lines that posting regularly will give your messages more opportunity to be seen.
 If you don’t have anything to say, don’t panic.
 I went to a conference recently where from @Alicemof from @wwf_uk said something that is a good reminder to us all: “The best time to post is when you’ve got something to say”.
-My top tip for cutting through all that twitter noise – create twitter lists.
+My top tip for cutting through all that twitter noise – create Twitter lists.
 You can group people of similar category/industry and access their tweets specifically in order to keep up to date with what they’ve been saying.
 Access your lists on the move from the settings icon on your twitter account in the app.